North Carolina–NC State football rivalry: ACC era

-North Carolina and NC State were both charter members of the Atlantic Coast Conference, which played its first season in 1953.
+North Carolina and NC State were both charter members of the Atlantic Coast Conference, which was founded in 1953.
 Since that year, the rivalry has been played every season without a break.
-NC State hired Earle Edwards as head coach in 1954, and he was able to have considerable more success against North Carolina than his predecessors.
+NC State hired Earle Edwards as head coach in 1954, and he was able to have considerably more success against North Carolina than his predecessors.
 Edwards amassed a 6–3 record against North Carolina during that time period and a 9–8 record during his career as head coach of the Wolfpack, making him the winningest NC State coach against the Tar Heels.

 In the first 26 seasons of the ACC, the series record was tied at 13.
 Beginning in 1979, North Carolina went on a seven-game winning streak.
 During this time, North Carolina head coach Dick Crum amassed an 8–2 record against the Wolfpack.
 NC State hired Dick Sheridan as head coach prior to the 1986 season, and he went 6–1 against the Tar Heels.
 Following Sheridan's retirement from coaching, North Carolina went on another seven-game winning streak, leaving NC State head coach Mike O'Cain winless against Tar Heels coaches Mack Brown and Carl Torbush.
 The 1998 and 1999 games were held at Bank of America Stadium in Charlotte, NC, with the Tar Heels victorious in both.

-During the 2000s, NC State went 6–4 in the series, including winning the last three games of the decade under Tom O'Brien.
-From 2000–2022, NC State leads 14–9.
-The series record in the ACC currently stands at 37–33 in favor of North Carolina.
-Mack Brown is 7–7 against NC State as head coach of the Tar Heels, while his overall record against NC State as a head coach is 7–9 (UNC-Chapel Hill, Texas, and Appalachian State).
-NC State head coach Dave Doeren is currently 6–4 against UNC-Chapel Hill, including a 4–1 record in Kenan Stadium.
+During the 2000s, NC State went 6–4 in the series, including winning the last three games of the decade under Tom O'Brien, who finished with a 5-1 record against Carolina.
+From 2000 to 2024, NC State leads 16–9.
+The series record in the ACC currently stands at 37–35 in favor of North Carolina.
+Mack Brown finished his career with a 7–9 record against NC State as head coach of the Tar Heels.
+His overall record against NC State as a head coach was 7–11 (UNC-Chapel Hill, Texas, and Appalachian State).
+NC State head coach Dave Doeren is currently 8–4 against UNC-Chapel Hill, including a 5–1 record in Kenan Stadium.

+After the Wolfpack's victory and conclusion of the 2024 matchup in Chapel Hill, which was also the final game for the Tar Heels' coach Mack Brown, a minor skirmish broke out at the midfield line when players from the Wolfpack planted their flag into the midfield.
+This altercation came after a similar event had occurred earlier that day during the Michigan-Ohio State game.
+Both Brown and NC State head coach Dave Doeren later condemned the altercation, with Brown calling the altercation "disresepectful" during a postgame press conference.